JustinHu1988/My-notes/ArchLinux.md

 - The user's window manager, `fvwm2`, is run in the foreground by the `.xinitrc` script.
 A window manager or desktop environment is usually the last thing run by the `.xinitrc` script; when the WM or DE terminates, the script terminates, and brings down the whole session.
 - The window manager runs several processes of its own (xclock, xload, firefox, ...).
 It typically has a menu, or icons, or a control panel, or some other means of launching new programs.
 We will not cover window manager configurations here.

 Other parts of a Unix system use similar process trees to accomplish their goals, although few of them are quite as deep or complex as an X session.

-For example, `inetd` runs as a daemon which listens on several UDP and TCP ports, and launches programs (`ftpd`, `telnetd`, etc.) when it receives network connections.  `lpd` runs as a managing daemon for printer jobs, and will launch children to handle individual jobs when a printer is ready.  `sshd` listens for incoming SSH connections, and launches children when it receives them.
+- For example, `inetd` runs as a daemon which listens on several UDP and TCP ports, and launches programs (`ftpd`, `telnetd`, etc.) when it receives network connections.  `lpd` runs as a managing daemon for printer jobs, and will launch children to handle individual jobs when a printer is ready.  `sshd` listens for incoming SSH connections, and launches children when it receives them.
 Some electronic mail systems (particularly [qmail](http://mywiki.wooledge.org/CategoryQmail)) use relatively large numbers of small processes working together.

-Understanding the relationship among a set of processes is vital to administering a system.
-For example, suppose you would like to change the way your FTP service behaves.
+*Understanding the relationship among a set of processes is vital to administering a system:*

+- For example, suppose you would like to change the way your FTP service behaves.
 You've located a configuration file that it is known to read at startup time, and you've changed it.
 Now what?
 You could reboot the entire system to be sure your change takes effect, but most people consider that overkill.
 Generally, people prefer to restart only the minimal number of processes, thereby causing the least amount of disruption to the other services and the other users of the system.

-So, you need to understand how your FTP service starts up.
+- So, you need to understand how your FTP service starts up.
 Is it a standalone daemon?
 If so, you probably have some system-specific way of restarting it (either by running a [BootScript](http://mywiki.wooledge.org/BootScript), or manually killing and restarting it, or perhaps by issuing some special service management command).
 More commonly, an FTP service runs under the control of `inetd`.
 If this is the case, you don't need to restart anything at all.  `inetd` will launch a fresh FTP service daemon every time it receives a connection, and the fresh daemon will read the changed configuration file every time.

-On the other hand, suppose your FTP service doesn't have its own configuration file that lets you make the change you want (for example, changing its umask for the default [Permissions](http://mywiki.wooledge.org/Permissions) of uploaded files).
+- On the other hand, suppose your FTP service doesn't have its own configuration file that lets you make the change you want (for example, changing its umask for the default [Permissions](http://mywiki.wooledge.org/Permissions) of uploaded files).
 In this case, you know that it inherits its umask from `inetd`, which in turn gets its umask from whatever boot script launched it.
 If you would like to change FTP's umask in this scenario, you would have to edit `inetd`'s boot script, and then kill and restart `inetd` so that the FTP service daemons (`inetd`'s children) will inherit the new value.
 And by doing this, you are also changing the default umask of every *other* service that `inetd` manages!
 Is that acceptable?
 Only you can answer that.
 If not, then you may have to change how your FTP service runs, possibly moving it to a standalone daemon.
 This is a system administrator's job.